Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel by their students, faculty and

 two inner diagonal streets that cross the building in all directions integrating the pedestrian circulation with the outer fabric.

-Visit to the former Centro Gallego, built in 1915 by Belgian architect Paul Belau.
+Centro Gallego, built in 1915 by Belgian architect Paul Belau.
 The facades have a rich decoration derived from

 baroque and renaissance styles.
 Today, the center houses the Gran Teatro de La Habana, home of Modern Dance Companies.